-The following activities are performed at system level: µXAV architecture, and for each system, system specification, the system specification validation and the sytem integration and tests.
+The following activities are performed for each system.
+It includes system specification, the system specification validation and the system integration (implementation) and and related verification.

-System specification
+System specification and architecture

 Description:

 The activity may be conducted separately on each system.
 It consists in defining the expected behavior of the system.
 Then for each system the architecture is defined, identifying the several items, and their interfaces.